Fears for police safety after catastrophic data breach in Northern Ireland

 She noted that while this data had been removed, “once such information has been published online, it leaves an indelible footprint”.

-“That such sensitive information could ever have been held in a manner open to such a breach is unconscionable and will require serious investigation; however, the most urgent issue is supporting those whose security has been compromised,” she added.
+“That such sensitive information could ever have been held in a manner open to such a breach is unconscionable and will require serious investigation.
+However, the most urgent issue is supporting those whose security has been compromised,” she added.

 Join our commenting forum